databendlabs/databend-docs/docs/en/sql-reference/00-sql-reference/10-data-types/20-data-type-time-date-types.md

   Note that all T, Z, and UTC are parsed case-insensitively.

   The typical strftime implementations have different (and locale-dependent) formats for this specifier.
-While Chrono’s format for %+ is far more stable, it is best to avoid this specifier if you want to control the exact output.
+While Chrono's format for %+ is far more stable, it is best to avoid this specifier if you want to control the exact output.

 - %s: This is not padded and can be negative.
 For the purpose of Chrono, it only accounts for non-leap seconds so it slightly differs from ISO C strftime behavior.